qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 * docker-compose
 * Node.js

+!!!
+Note
+    Shell commands should be run in a Bash shell.
+    If you are using Windows, we recommend using Git Bash.

 ## Setup

 To run the example code, clone the [qlik-oss/core-data-loading](https://github.com/qlik-oss/core-data-loading) Git repository.
-Check out the repo documentation to get familiar with the content and structure.
+Before you continue, look at the documentation to get familiar with the content and structure of the repository.

-Only one instance of Qlik Associative Engine is needed and it is started with all necessary data files mounted.
+For this example, you only need a single instance of Qlik Associative Engine.
+All necessary data files are mounted when you start Qlik Associative Engine.

-Change `ACCEPT_EULA` as applicable and run:
+To begin, you must accept the EULA.

+Run the following command:

 ```sh
 ACCEPT_EULA=<yes/no> docker-compose up -d